 Mythbusting: Think thinning hair can only get worse?
 The good news is that’s not always the case.
 As causes of stress are usually temporary, this is true as well for hair loss related to stress – once you’re on top of your stress, the hair should grow back.

-The expression ‘you are what you eat’ definitely has some truth to it when it comes to your hair: diet and hair loss have been connected for many years.
+The expression you are what you eat definitely has some truth to it when it comes to your hair.
 Studies have shown that nutritional deficiency and sudden weight loss can impact both the structure of the hair and new hair growth – meaning if you’re not getting the vitamins and minerals your body needs, your hair will feel it too.

-Iron, zinc, and vitamin deficiencies can contribute to hair shedding, so it’s important to follow a varied, healthy diet to take steps towards a healthier, fuller head of hair.
+Vitamin and mineral deficiencies can contribute to hair shedding, so it’s important to follow a varied, healthy diet to take steps towards healthier hair.
 Speak to your doctor if you’re unsure about whether you need to boost your nutrient intake.
 You can also consider adding a supplement to your diet to help support overall hair health.

-For more information and advice on hair loss, contact your dermatologist.
+For more information and advice on hair loss, and potential treatment options, contact your dermatologist.